U of I Sustainability, Energy, and Environment Courses

 Across the University of Illinois Urbana-Champaign campus, more than 470 courses are offered each year that touch on sustainability, energy conservation and environmentalism.

-A total of 58 departments and programs offer these courses, many at both undergraduate and graduate levels.
+More than 50 departments and programs offer these courses, many at both undergraduate and graduate levels.

 If you are interested in a more comprehensive search of departments and courses, click here.

 Are we missing something?

 If you find a course or department that should be added to this spreadsheet, please contact us!

 This spring course teaches systems-thinking skills to enable better understanding of the different dimensions of sustainability — and the problems and trade-offs involved in achieving that sustainability.
 Students learn about metrics for measuring sustainability and gain competence in tools such as cost-benefit and life-cycle analyses needed to compare the sustainability of different technologies and development options.

 The course — team-taught by Madhu Khanna, Professor of Agricultural and Consumer Economics (ACE); Daniel Miller, Assistant Professor of Natural Resources and Environmental Science (NRES); Lulu Rodriguez, Associate Professor of Agricultural Communications; and Michelle Wander, Professor of Soil Fertility in NRES — also emphasizes communications skills, enabling students to articulate about the integrated dimensions of sustainability within an interdisciplinary setting.

 The course (catalog link here) was offered for the first time in Spring 2016.
 No prerequisites are needed.
 Enrollment is open to all students, but sophomores are preferred.
 Sophomores interested in enrolling in the new Minor — the Sustainability, Energy, and Environment Fellows Program (SEE FP) — are particularly encouraged to take ENVS 301.
 For more information about registering for this course, contact Professor Madhu Khanna at email@example.com.